seruva19/kubin/DOCS.md

 That should decrease VRAM consumption to somewhere around 2 Gb for 512x512 image (3 Gb for 1024x1024).
 Depending of your computing power, you may try turn on/off specific flags until optimal VRAM/speed ratio will be met.
-Note that these optimizations are implemented only for 2.2 model, and not applicable to earlier models (2.0 and 2.1) or Kandinsky 3.0 (which has its own optimizations, read [above](https://github.com/seruva19/kubin/wiki/Docs/_edit#kandinsky-3))
+Note that these optimizations are implemented only for 2.2 model, and not applicable to earlier models (2.0 and 2.1) or Kandinsky 3.* (which has its own optimizations, read section above).

 ### FlashAttention